Designing Disaggregated Evaluations of AI Systems: Choices, Considerations, and Tradeoffs: Choices, Considerations, and Tradeoffs

 \subsection{Who will design and conduct the evaluation?}

-Disaggregated evaluations can be designed and conducted by a variety of different actors---most notably, the development teams responsible for the AI systems in question or outside parties, including consultants, researchers, and journalists.
-When a disaggregated evaluation is designed and conducted by outside parties, this can be done in cooperation with the development team(s) responsible for the system or it can be done without their help or knowledge.
-In some cases, outside parties can even conduct an evaluation when the development team(s) would prefer that they not---an approach that is sometimes described as adversarial.
-Disaggregated evaluations that are designed and conducted by outside parties can involve either a small set of experts or a large set of volunteers, each perhaps contributing their data to the evaluation dataset or shaping the design of the evaluation.\looseness=-1
+A disaggregated evaluation can be designed and conducted by the development team(s) responsible for the system or by outside parties, including consultants, researchers, and journalists.
+When an evaluation will be designed and conducted by outside parties, this can be done in collaboration with the development team(s) or it can be done without their help or knowledge.
+In some cases, outside parties can even conduct a disaggregated evaluation when the development team(s) would prefer that they not.

 Many well-known disaggregated evaluations have been designed and conducted by outside parties.
 For example, ProPublica, an independent newsroom, evaluated Northpointe's COMPAS recidivism-prediction system~\cite{MachineBias}; researchers from Stanford evaluated speech-recognition systems from Amazon, Apple, Google, IBM, and Microsoft~\cite{SpeechDisparities}; and the Gender Shades study was conducted by a researcher from MIT and a researcher from a company responsible for one of the three gender classifiers~\cite{gendershades}.
-Comparatively few well-known disaggregated evaluations have been performed by development teams, most likely because evaluations of this sort are never publicly disclosed.\looseness=-1
+Comparatively few well-known disaggregated evaluations have been performed by development teams, perhaps because evaluations of this sort are not usually publicly disclosed, though this situation may change if documentation approaches like model cards continue to gain traction~\cite{mitchell2019model}.\looseness=-1

+Given that a disaggregated evaluation's results and conclusions can be quite troubling---and, in some cases, damning for the the development team(s) responsible for the system---the independence (either perceived or real) of an evaluation might affect whether its results and conclusions are seen as trustworthy.
+As a result, disaggregated evaluations that are designed and conducted by outside parties may carry more credibility.
+That said, outside parties, especially those that are not working in collaboration with development teams, might possess fewer resources and may therefore struggle to design and conduct evaluations that are as comprehensive.